When you are working for the University off-campus, you can use IT services to communicate and collaborate with your colleagues.

 Connecting to the Internet

 A high-speed internet connection is essential for accessing University resources while teaching, learning, and working remotely.
 In line with the FCC’s Keeping America Connected Pledge, most internet service providers (ISP) in Connecticut have agreed to: not terminate service due to financial hardship; waive late fees for people affected financially by circumstances; and provide free, public use of Wi-Fi hotspots.
-In addition to meeting these conditions, ISPs are offering discounts and additional capabilities for a limited time to people impacted financially by COVID-19.
-View the list of participating ISPs and their specific requirements and offers.

 Accessing your Email Online